-Abigail is a Board-Certified, Licensed Acupuncturist and Herbalist in the state of California, the Owner and Clinic Director of FLOAT: Chinese Medical Arts, and the mother of two young children.
-She is a fellow of the American Board of Oriental Reproductive Medicine (ABORM), and holds a Master’s Degree in Traditional Oriental Medicine from Emperor’s College, where she specialized in Women’s Health, Orthopedics, and Chinese Internal Medicine.
+Abigail is a Board-Certified, Licensed Acupuncturist and Herbalist in the state of California, the Owner and Clinic Director of FLOAT: Chinese Medical Arts, and the mother of two children.
+She has an additional board certification from the American Board of Oriental Reproductive Medicine (ABORM) and holds a Master’s Degree in Traditional Oriental Medicine from Emperor’s College, where she specialized in Women’s Health, Orthopedics, and Chinese Internal Medicine.
+She and a colleague produce and record the podcast “Nutritionist & Acupuncturist Walk Into a Bar.”

 Born and raised in New York City by parents in the theatre business, Abigail has an eclectic background.
 She earned a B.A. in Languages and Literature from Bard College in Upstate New York.
 She was a professional actor in her teens and early twenties.
 She received formal training in medical massage and five-element-style Shiatsu at the Swedish Institute of Massage Therapy in New York City, a program that first sparked her interest in Chinese Medicine.